10 Health Care Stocks With Whale Alerts In Today's Session

 Explanation

-• For AVIR (NASDAQ:AVIR), we notice a put option sweep that happens to be bullish, expiring in 93 day(s) on January 21, 2022.
-This event was a transfer of 458 contract(s) at a $12.50 strike.
-This particular put needed to be split into 27 different trades to become filled.
-The total cost received by the writing party (or parties) was $100.8K, with a price of $220.0 per contract.
-There were 1862 open contracts at this strike prior to today, and today 1044 contract(s) were bought and sold.
+• For FIGS (NYSE:FIGS), we notice a put option sweep that happens to be bearish, expiring in 29 day(s) on November 19, 2021.
+This event was a transfer of 505 contract(s) at a $30.00 strike.
+This particular put needed to be split into 17 different trades to become filled.
+The total cost received by the writing party (or parties) was $33.2K, with a price of $65.0 per contract.
+There were 4543 open contracts at this strike prior to today, and today 994 contract(s) were bought and sold.

-• For EXAS (NASDAQ:EXAS), we notice a call option trade that happens to be bearish, expiring in 176 day(s) on April 14, 2022.
-This event was a transfer of 50 contract(s) at a $110.00 strike.
-The total cost received by the writing party (or parties) was $35.5K, with a price of $710.0 per contract.
-There were 36 open contracts at this strike prior to today, and today 50 contract(s) were bought and sold.
+• For NVCR (NASDAQ:NVCR), we notice a call option trade that happens to be bullish, expiring in 57 day(s) on December 17, 2021.
+This event was a transfer of 35 contract(s) at a $125.00 strike.
+The total cost received by the writing party (or parties) was $39.8K, with a price of $1138.0 per contract.
+There were 139 open contracts at this strike prior to today, and today 71 contract(s) were bought and sold.

 Options Alert Terminology